We Are Losing The Culture War!

 Promoting the Constant Teachings of the Catholic Church

-This is why, through Catholic Voice and The Lumen Fidei Institute, we seek to promote the constant and unchanging teachings of the Catholic church on marriage and family life as contained in the encyclical ‘Casti Connubii’ of Pope Pius XI.
-This is why we are hosting ‘A Conference of Catholic Families’ in August on those very teachings and this is why we reach out to you for support, because the decisive issue for any culture is precisely marriage and family life.
+This is why Legio Sanctae Familiae seeks to promote the constant and unchanging teachings of the Catholic church on marriage and family life as contained in the encyclical ‘Casti Connubii’ of Pope Pius XI.
+This is why ‘A Conference of Catholic Families’ was hosted in August 2018, on those very teachings and this is why we reach out to you for support, because the decisive issue for any culture is precisely marriage and family life.
 This is what Sr Lucia of Fatima told Cardinal Carlo Caffara and she also said that it would be the final battle between the reign of satan and Christ.

 Let me finish this week with another quote from ‘Casti Connubii’